 - Even with rates well below national benchmarks we are constantly striving to eliminate infections in our surgical patients.

-- If you need surgery: less than 5 days from the time you are seen by one of our surgeons to your surgery.
+- If you need surgery: our goal is less than 5 days from the time you are seen by one of our surgeons to your surgery.

 - Less than 2 days from the time you are sent home after surgery to when one of our specialty nurses call you to see how you are doing.